stat6250-s17/course-questions-wiki/week-03/README.md

 - Answer (yzhu12-stat6250): Three types of errors can be detected: syntax, execution-time and data.
 - Question (kveng−stat6250): Does SAS always has to start with "proc" and end with "run"?
 -*Question* (lwang30-stat6250) : In what situations do you need to use the quotation mark ?
+- Question (rluo-stat6250): How does the DATA step debugger work?

 [Course Textbook Chapter 3, Problem 10]